 Partially because of the growing concern for healthy nutrition practices these days, employment growth of dieticians and nutritionists is projected to be much faster than that for many other occupations.
 With the proper education, training and completion of an internship, you may qualify to become licensed as a Registered Dietician/Nutritionist.

-Registered dietitians evaluate the nutritional needs of individuals and groups to develop corresponding nutritional plans.
-They work in a variety of settings, including doctors' offices, government agencies, nursing homes, community health organizations, schools, home healthcare services, outpatient care centers and private practices.
+Registered dietitians evaluate the nutritional needs of individuals and groups to develop appropriate nutritional plans.
+They work in a variety of settings including doctors' offices, government agencies, nursing homes, community health organizations, schools, home healthcare services, outpatient care centers and private practices.
 Registered dietitians must complete a degree program and internship, as well as pass the registration examination for dietitians.

 |Required Education||Bachelor's degree in nutrition or dietetics|

 |Other Requirements||Registered Dietician Nutritionist credential requires 1,200 hours of supervised experience and passing an exam|